Introduction

 New Left Bundle Branch Block: Distinguishing Features and Implications

 New left bundle branch block (LBBB) is defined by a QRS duration of 120 ms or greater and often occurs alongside acute myocardial infarction (AMI).
-In cases of chest pain, it's essential for clinicians to treat new LBBB as an ST-segment elevation equivalent, which may require immediate reperfusion therapy.
+In cases of LBBB, it's essential for clinicians to treat patients as an emergency, which may require immediate reperfusion therapy.
 Key characteristics of these ECG patterns include:

 - A broad, notched R wave in leads V5 and V6